 Like other hip injuries, snapping hip syndrome is common in athletes or others who engage in repetitive, stressful motion that causes them to bend at the hip.
 In fact, it’s also referred to as “dancer’s hip.”

 Sciatica hip pain can be significant.
 The sciatic nerve runs from your lower back, through your hips and buttocks and down each leg, and generally affects only one side of your body.
 It's caused by compression of the sciatic nerve from many potential factors, such as a bone spur on your spine, a herniated disk, or narrowing of the spine.
+The sciatic nerve is the longest nerve in the body and runs from your lower back through your hips and buttocks and down each leg.

 11. Inguinal Hernia